 • All of the above?

-If this is starting to sound like one of those math word problems that gave you nightmares in school, that's because it is.
+If this is starting to sound like one of those math word problems that gave you nightmares in school, that's because it is

 And there's no one size fits all answer to the question.

-Some businesses assign an ownership interest to each spouse, with one spouse being an owner “in name only” (INO) - meaning they don’t work in the business on a day-to-day basis.
+Some businesses assign an ownership interest to each spouse, with one spouse being an owner “in name only” (INO) - meaning they don't work in the business on a day-to-day basis.
+What happens then?

 What if they performed other tasks during the marriage such as childcare, or held down the fort at home while you were off building the business?
+Even if the you consider it an individual asset

 Without your spouse caring for the kids and/or managing the house, you may not have been able to grow your business into the successful entity it is today.
 So while they may not have worked directly on or in your business, they may certainly have had a hand in its success.
+And the question of whether or not it's non marital property gets complicated.

 Do you have a business partner?

-So far I’ve discussed many of the issues you and your divorcing spouse will face that are directly related to divorce with a business involved.
+So far I've discussed many of the issues you and your divorcing spouse will face that are directly related to a divorce proceeding with a business involved.
+But in addition to the issues of valuations, buyouts, and who gets what share, other indirect issues arise in a business owner divorce process.

 How do you handle parenting time?

+It's no secret that an entrepreneur's schedule can be erratic.
 Late-night customer emergencies.
 Early morning staffing issues.
 After-hours networking meetings.
 All of these happen outside of normal business hours.

-But how will you be able to commit to a parenting time schedule when your calendar can change at a minute’s notice?
-Your soon-to-be-ex-spouse may not be so accommodating of your last-minute emergencies and “Sorry, tell the kids I can’t make it” text messages.
+But how will you be able to commit to a parenting time schedule when your calendar can change at a minute's notice?

-Child support and alimony can be difficult to agree on!
+Child support and alimony can be difficult to agree on

-In cases like these, both spouses know how much money is available to support the children, and both households, post-divorce.
-Which gives them (and me), a clear starting place in support negotiations.
+One of the benefits of working for someone else (as an employee) is a steady paycheck.
+Both spouses know how much money is available to support the children, and both households, post-divorce.
+Which gives them a clear starting place in support negotiations.

 First, it's not uncommon for business owners to forgo a salary for many years.
 Choosing instead to take money out of the business only when necessary.
 In turn, it making their earnings unpredictable and inconsistent.